 What is a Neuropsychological Evaluation?

-How to Know When Your Child Needs a Neuropsychological Evaluation
+How to Know When You Need a Neuropsychological Evaluation

-If you or a healthcare professional suspect your child has impairment in cognitive function or behavior, then it’s a good idea to get a neuropsychological evaluation to determine if the brain is the cause of their impairment and whether or not such impairment exists.
-Examples of conditions that are often tested for in an NPE are:
+If you or a healthcare professional suspect you or your child has impaired cognitive function or behavior, then it’s a good idea to seek a neuropsychological evaluation to determine if there are cognitive processes associated with the impairment and the extent of said impairment.
+Examples of conditions that are often tested for neuropsychological evaluations are:

 - Asperger’s syndrome

 - Seizure disorders

 - Developmental learning disabilities

 - Attention deficit disorders

 - Memory disorders

 Although BES can’t tell you specifically what tests you or your child will need, we can give you an idea of the typical neuropsychological exam.
 It usually involves the patient completing tasks while sitting at a table.
 None of the procedures are painful or invasive.
 An evaluation typically takes 4-6 hours, but it can be spread out among different appointments if that works best for your schedule.